UPPER SCIOTO VALLEY SCHOOLS

 STUDENT DRESS CODE

 Student dress should not distract from the teaching and learning process.
-Administration will decide if parents should be called to bring clothes or clothes may be issued to a student.
+Administration will decide if parents should be called to bring clothes or clothes may be issued to a student as available.
 Failure to comply with the request, could result in further discipline for the student.

 1. No low-cut or revealing clothing.
 Tops must not be cut low under the arms, and they must overlap the pants at all times.
 All tops must be factory hemmed at the sleeve, neck and bottom.